 Therefore, deal with issues that come up related specifically to digital credit but I will tell anyone who will listen, “putting out the forest fires in the Amazon is not the equivalent of solving the problem of climate change!”

-James Kashangaki is Head of Inclusive growth at FSD Kenya.
+James Kashangaki is Chief Programme Officer at FSD Kenya.